 - CS 225 Discrete Structures in Computer Science

-Registration for these courses is dependent on students meeting the prerequisites for the courses.
+Registration for these courses is dependent on students meeting the prerequisites for the courses and seat availability.
+Students intending to apply for admission into the program cannot seek admission as non-degree students.

 GPA requirements: Students should have a term and cumulative GPA of 3.0.
 In addition, they should also have a 3.0 in the prerequisite courses.